wawandco/oxpecker/README.md

 - CGO is disabled when building

 # Things to cover

 - Fixer for models.go and change `models.DB` to `models.DB()` across the app.
+- Fixer to translate database.go into `config/database.go` and add `config/constants.go`.